 - Tongs – These are so handy and grip amazingly well!

-Pork Roast Recipe FAQ
+Boneless Pork Roast FAQ

-Loin is much larger and has a fat cap along the top., which makes it perfect for slow cooking.
+Loin is much larger and has a fat cap along the top, which makes it perfect for slow cooking.
 It is often sold as a large roast or portioned into steaks otherwise known as pork chops.